Advice & Information about Covid-19

 - £500 million scheme to kickstart film and television production struggling to secure insurance for Covid-related costs.

 - The Film and TV Production Restart Scheme helps film and TV shows struggling to get insurance for Covid-related risks to get back into production.
 The registration deadline for this scheme is 23:59 on 28 February 2021, and claims will be able to be submitted up to 23:59 30 November 2021 for losses incurred up until 23:59 on 30 June 2021.
+The scheme has been extended so that cast and crew over the age of 70 can be included in the cover provided.

 - The Job Support Scheme has been expanded to firms required to close due to Covid Restrictions